Office of Navajo and Hopi Indian Relocation

-The Office of Navajo and Hopi Indian Relocation (ONHIR) is an independent agency of the executive branch of the U.S. Government.
-It is responsible for assisting Hopi and Navajo Indians impacted by the relocation that Congress mandated in the Navajo-Hopi Land Settlement Act of 1974 for the members of the Hopi and Navajo tribes who were living on each other's land.
+The Office of Navajo and Hopi Indian Relocation (ONHIR) was an independent agency of the executive branch of the U.S. Government.
+It was responsible for assisting Hopi and Navajo Indians impacted by the relocation that Congress mandated in the Navajo-Hopi Land Settlement Act of 1974 for the members of the Hopi and Navajo tribes who were living on each other's land.
+ONHIR was permanently closed September 30, 2025.